saltyorg/docs/docs/reference/guides/mount.md

-## mounting a disk persistently on your saltbox server
+# Mounting a disk persistently on your saltbox server

+Perhaps you want to mount a disk partition persistently in the file system like a media drive at `/mnt/local/Media` or a fast SSD for usenet at `/mnt/local/downloads`.

+## Gathering details

 First find out the device reference: